words Al Woods

 If that’s not quite the situation, then you should either hire a professional operations manager, or perhaps go through the following tips to understand how anyone with the right knowledge and approach can become a better operations manager – owner or not!

 It doesn’t matter how experienced or inexperienced you are at the job, evaluations and reevaluations need to be constant.
+To help make this process easier you may wish to use performance review software in order to maintain consistency in your results, and provide effective feedback to your workforce.
 In case you are not aware, or simply need a bit of reminding, go through the following points which should help you better understand the need for constant evaluations:

 - When the manger/owner gets down onto the floor regularly, they can see what’s holding up the operations first hand